nathandaven/pi-omlx-tps/README.md

-# pi-omlx-stats
+# pi-omlx-tps

-This extension is basic and adds omlx stat reporting using the built in omlx stats endpoint.
+This extension is basic and adds [omlx](https://github.com/jundot/omlx) stat reporting using the built in omlx stats endpoint.
 The goal was to bring the stats given by the webui to the processing prompt.

 ![](./screenshots/demo.gif)